adid/Myself/README.md

-# Myself App: Your Personal Management Tool in Java
+# Myself: Your Personal Management App

 Myself App is a console application built in Java, aiming to assist you in efficiently managing your finances, schedule, and important dates.
 It serves individuals to manage their daily life using technology efficiently.